Price: Confusion between prices and costs of production

-Price is commonly confused with the notion of cost of production, as in "I paid a high cost for buying my new plasma television"; but technically these are different concepts.
+Price is not a synonym for cost.
+One common form of confusion mixes price with the notion of cost of production, as in "I paid a high cost for buying my new plasma television", but technically these are different concepts.
 Price is what a buyer pays to acquire products from a seller.
-Cost of production concerns the seller's expenses (e.g., manufacturing expense) in producing the product being exchanged with a buyer.
+Cost of production concerns the seller's expenses (e.g., manufacturing and labor expenses) in producing the product being exchanged with a buyer.
 For marketing organizations seeking to make a profit, the hope is that price will exceed cost of production so that the organization can see financial gain from the transaction.

 Finally, while pricing is a topic central to a company's profitability, pricing decisions are not limited to for-profit companies.
-The behavior of non-profit organizations, such as charities, educational institutions and industry trade groups, also involve setting prices.
+The behavior of non-profit organizations, such as charities, educational institutions and industry trade groups, also involves setting prices.
 For instance, charities seeking to raise money may set different "target" levels for donations that reward donors with increases in status (e.g., name in newsletter), gifts or other benefits; likewise educational and cultural nonprofits often price seats for events in theatres, auditoriums and stadiums.
-Furthermore, while nonprofit organizations may not earn a "profit", by definition, it is the case that many nonprofits may desire to maximize net revenue—total revenue less total cost—for various programs and activities, such as selling seats to theatrical and cultural performances.
+Furthermore, while non-profit organizations may not earn a "profit", by definition, it is the case that many nonprofits may desire to maximize net revenue—total revenue less total cost—for various programs and activities, such as selling seats to theatrical and cultural performances.

 Price point

 The price of an item is also called the "price point", especially if it refers to stores that set a limited number of price points.
 For example, Dollar General is a general store or "five and dime" store that sets price points only at even amounts, such as exactly one, two, three, five, or ten dollars (among others).
 Other stores have a policy of setting most of their prices ending in 99 cents or pence.
 Other stores (such as dollar stores, pound stores, euro stores, 100-yen stores, and so forth) only have a single price point ($1, £1, €1, ¥100), but in some cases, that price may purchase more than one of some very small items.
+The term "price point" is also used to describe non-linear areas of the price curve.